Please email cover letter and resume to education(at)cradleofaviation(dot)org. You may also fax to 516-572-4079.

-The Cradle of Aviation Museum seeks an enthusiastic self-starter and organized Education Coordinator to plan, develop, and teach high quality education programs for Pre-K – 12 students, scouts, and the general public in both English and Spanish.
-Programs include weekend and evenings STEM workshops, outreach events, and field trip classes at the museum.
+The Cradle of Aviation Museum seeks a collaborative leader, self-starter, and organized Assistant Director of Education.
+He/she will plan, develop, and teach high quality education programs for Pre-K – 12 students, scouts, and the general public.
+Programs include weekend and evenings STEM (Science, Technology, Engineering, and Mathematics) workshops, planetarium shows, outreach events, and field trip classes at the museum.
 The employee will report to the Education Director.

-The Education Coordinator will assist the Education Director incorporate the collection, the exhibitions, galleries, current events, timelines, facts, and core curriculum standards into all written material and activities.
-Some of the duties include, but not limited to -
+The Assistant Director of Education will assist the Education Director incorporate the collection, the exhibitions, galleries, current events, timelines, facts, and core curriculum standards into all written material and activities.
+Some of the duties include, but are not limited to –

-- Prepare, research, practice and present new programs for the Education Director.
+- Prepare, research, practice and present new programs independently and/or together with the Education Director.

-- Attend, coordinate, train, evaluate and substitute for part-time teachers and docents.
+- Manage, train, evaluate, and substitute for part-time teachers and docents.

-- Inspire and excited students and visitors about STEM by facilitating a conducive learning environment for all participants to further our museum mission.
+- Inspire and excited students and visitors about STEM by facilitating a conducive learning environment for participants of all ages and abilities to further our museum mission.

 - Find, prepare and order education materials necessary for programs.